pmuens/dotfiles/README.md

 Go through the checklist above.
 Double check that everything is backed up.

 Follow [this guide](https://www.imore.com/how-do-clean-install-macos) to cleanly install the latest macOS version.
+Note that since macOS Monterey there's the option to [restore the Mac to factory settings](https://support.apple.com/en-us/HT212749).

 ## Setup